bsmaha/100-plumbing-questions/README.md

 - **Can I install a water heater myself?**
 While it's possible to [install a water heater](https://www.chooseaaronservices.com/plumbing-services/water-heaters/) yourself, it's recommended to hire a professional plumber.
 Proper installation requires knowledge of local codes, safety precautions, and plumbing connections.
 Incorrect installation can lead to safety hazards, inefficient operation, and voided warranties.
 - **What should I do if my water heater is leaking?**
 If your [water heater is leaking](https://www.chooseaaronservices.com/plumbing-services/water-heaters/water-heater-leaking/), turn off the power supply and water source to the unit.
 Leaks can be caused by a faulty valve, corroded tank, or pressure issues.
-Contact a plumber immediately to assess the situation and perform necessary repairs or replacements.
+Contact a plumber immediately to assess the situation and perform necessary [water heater repairs](https://www.chooseaaronservices.com/plumbing-services/water-heaters/) or replacements.
 - **What size water heater do I need?**
 The size of the water heater you need depends on factors like household size, water usage, and the number of fixtures.
 A plumber can help determine the appropriate size based on your specific needs to ensure a sufficient supply of hot water.
 - **How long does a water heater typically last?**